Harmxn02/Starter-projects/README.md

 # Random projects list

-In this repository you will find my implementations of all started projects listed on [this GitHub repository](https://github.com/karan/Projects)
+In this repository you will find my implementations of all starter-projects listed on [this GitHub repository](https://github.com/karan/Projects)

 ## Table of Contents